piastry/cifs-utils/mount.cifs.rst

 nohandlecache
   Disable caching of the share root directory handle.

+handletimeout=arg
+  The time (in milliseconds) for which the server should reserve the handle after a failover waiting for the client to reconnect.
+When mounting with resilienthandles or persistenthandles mount option, or when their use is requested by the server (continuous availability shares) then this parameter overrides the server default handle timeout (which for most servers is 120 seconds).

 rwpidforward
   Forward pid of a process who opened a file to any read or write operation on that file.
 This prevent applications like wine(1) from